-With every season of Public Programs, Columbia University School of the Arts offers a lively forum for the exchange of ideas among practitioners, students, scholars and the public, This fall, you're invited to join the conversation. more→
+With every season of Public Programs, Columbia University School of the Arts offers a lively forum for the exchange of ideas among practitioners, students, scholars and the public, This spring, you're invited to join the conversation. more→

 On October 3, 2013, the School of the Arts Office of Community Outreach and Education, in collaboration with the Center for the Study of Law and Culture, Institute for Research in African American Studies and MAPP International, presented Geographies of Incarceration: A 21st-Century Teach-In, at Teachers College in the Cowin Theater.